50 Awful Health Habits Everyone Still Does—But Shouldn't!

 Think dentist visits are kids' stuff?
 Dental care is especially crucial after 40: Daily wear-and-tear can lead to cracking, cavities and plaque buildup, which can progress to receding gums and tooth loss.
 That's what your dentist is there to prevent.

-The Remedy Rx: Get regular dental checkups and practice good oral hygiene daily.
+The Rx: Get regular dental checkups and practice good oral hygiene daily.
 Use a fluoride rinse twice a day, to help reinforce teeth and keep gums healthy.

 You Don't Know The Symptoms Of Deep Vein Thrombosis (DVT)